MicrosoftDocs/WSL/WSL/wsl-config.md

 ---
-title: Configure settings in WSL
+title: Advanced settings configuration in WSL
 description: A guide to the wsl.conf and .wslconfig files used for configuring settings when running multiple Linux distributions on Windows Subsystem for Linux. ms.date: 12/02/2021 ms.topic: article ms.custom: seo-windows-dev
 ---

-# How to configure settings in WSL
+# Advanced settings configuration in WSL

-This guide will cover how to configure Linux distributions installed with Windows Subsystem for Linux (WSL) to launch with automated settings options using [wsl.conf or .wslconfig](#wsl-conf-or-wslconfig) files.

-The version of WSL that you are running will impact the configuration settings.
-WSL 2 runs as a lightweight virtual machine (VM), so uses virtualization settings that allow you to control the amount of memory or processors used (which may be familiar if you use Hyper-V or VirtualBox).
+The [wsl.conf and .wslconfig](#wsl-conf-or-wslconfig) files are used to configure advanced settings options, on a per-distribution basis (wsl.conf) and globally across all WSL 2 distributions (.wslconfig).
+This guide will cover each of the settings options, when to use each file type, where to store the file, sample settings files and tips.

 ## What is the difference between wsl.conf and .wslconfig?